collective/collective.awstats/src/collective/awstats/README.txt

   * Start Zope

-  * Go to the ZMI and add a BlueAwstatsManagementTool.
+  * Go to the ZMI and add a awstatsManagementTool.
 On further information about the Management Tool see README.txt of this product.

-  * Install the BlueAwstats Product with portal quickinstaller
+  * Install the awstats Product with portal quickinstaller

 Changes:
 ========